ccnmtl/case-consortium/content/case/case_53.md

   \ Annie Le, a Yale University graduate student.<br /><br /><strong>This is a FREE\
   \ case.</strong></p><p>Epilogue, Teaching Note</p><p><strong>Topics:</strong> digital\
   \ media; editorial management; ethics</p>"
+"description_clean": "CSJ-10-0030.0 This case asks what rules exist on the use of\
+  \ social media in reporting news stories.
+In September 2009, the New Haven Independent—a\
+  \ recent, online, local news website—finds itself beating the national competition\
+  \ on the shocking story of the murder of Annie Le, a Yale University graduate student.This\
+  \ is a FREE case.Epilogue, Teaching NoteTopics: digital media; editorial management;\
+  \ ethics"
 "epologue": "New Haven Independent Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""